Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

 This can be rewritten using Kasteleyn theory as a large sum over many minors of a fixed matrix~$K$ (not quite in the case of a torus but let us ignore that for now).
 Said sum is then analyzed using various formulae, first relating minors of $K$ to minors of $K^{-1}$, then, for minors of related matrices, representing some form of restrictions of $K^{-1}$ over a fixed scale.
 The proof is carried by an induction over scales where one must justify at each step the convergence of several series of determinants.

 In \cite{GMT17,GMT20}, for the first few steps of the induction, the authors verify the convergence somewhat effortlessly because they have the freedom to set their parameters small enough to compensate for relatively rough bounds on the determinants.
 After these steps, a contracting property of the induction process (which is hard to prove, hence the difficulty of \cite{GMT17,GMT20}) emerges and eventually guarantees convergence at all scales.
 In our context, the later contraction will also hold and in fact the setting in \cite{GMT17,GMT20} is general enough that it will apply directly.
-For the initialization, however, we cannot afford the same rough bounds on the determinants.
-Our improvement will be to capitalize on the fact that for the initial step, the determinants appearing in the expansion are close enough to the ones for the usual non-interacting dimer model, so that their combinatorial interpretation can provide much finer estimates, ultimately proving summability of the relevant series.

-Briefly (see \cref{sec:renormalistion_setup} and in particular \cref{rem:crux-of-improvment} for details), when going over interaction patterns of size $s$, one must combat an entropy term $\exp(C_* s)$ for some absolute constant $C_*$.
-This was not an issue in the framework of GMT, where it was handled after a Gram--Hadamard bound as they had $\|\fg_r\| \leq \exp(-C r^2)$ on a ball of radius $r$ for $C> C_*$ (in which $s$ can be of order~$r^2$).
-Even a decay of $\|\fg_r\|\leq \exp(-\delta r)$ would be insufficient for eliminating the $\exp(C_* s)$ entropy term.
-Our refinement first extracts another $\exp(-C_* s)$ bound on the probability---precisely the entropy---from the determinant of a suitable restriction of the Kasteleyn matrix; then we recover an extra exponential decay $\exp(-\delta s)$ not from $\fg_r$ but rather from the propagator defined in Fourier space.
+In our context, however, we cannot afford the same bounds on the determinants.
+Indeed, the bounds are analogous to a cluster expansion and a decay of $e^{- C r}$ for the weight of a ball of size $r$ is not sufficient to handle associated entropy terms (which are roughly of order $(1+e^{-C})^{r^2}\approx e^{\epsilon r^2}$).
+Our improvement will be to capitalize on the Markov property of the base model with no weights, en route to rewriting the interaction using only the boundaries of the balls (see \cref{sec:grassmann_formulation}, where the starting point is a different Grassmann formulation compared to that of~\cite{GMT17,GMT20}, and in particular the proof of \cref{prop:grassmann_formulation}).
+This is the key behind the novel aspects of the Grassmann representation in this part of the proof; see \cref{rem:boundary-trick} for more information.
+By doing so, we can bring the problem back to a setting with weights $e^{-C |S|}$ on connected sets $S$, as in \cite{GMT17,GMT20}.
+In effect, we are using the combinatorial interpretation of the determinants and the Markov property of lozenge tilings to find highly nontrivial exact identities reducing $r^2\times r^2$ blocks to $r\times r$ ones.
+A remarkable feature of this rewriting is also that the a-priori-difficult-to-handle enumeration over all possible tiling of a given region disappears naturally.